 These new needs have been a key focus for us at Impact this year and have led to the creation of innovative new spaces, like Inscape Rooms.
-Developed by software engineers who are also learning experts, Inscape Rooms is a powerful new methodology that takes the form of a series of dynamic, virtual spaces, through which participants plot a self-managed journey of discovery.
+Developed by software engineers who are also learning experts, Inscape Rooms is a powerful new methodology that takes the form of a series of dynamic, virtual spaces through which participants plot a self-managed journey of discovery.
 Inscape Rooms fosters imagination, learning and curiosity.
 It is also rooted in fact, which participants can learn from but also challenge.
 Having spaces that encourage this sort of thinking is vital to the way that we approach virtual learning technology right now.
 Inscape Rooms allows participants – working either as individuals or in groups – to completely immerse themselves in the exploration of a topic or topics, embarking on a voyage of curiosity with an unknown ending.
-This level of immersion gives us ample opportunity for switching up scale and scope, as well as for surprising people, challenging them, and making them feel things that would otherwise be impossible.
+This level of immersion gives us ample opportunity to switch upscale and scope, as well as to surprise people, challenge them, and make them feel things that would otherwise be impossible.

 Inscape Rooms is an exploratory space, but it is also an inclusive one.
 Working virtually has led to huge increases in accessibility and inclusivity, with scope for building international relationships between people who would normally have remained separated by distance; virtual meetings that are harder to dominate or cluster in; and the ability to mix up an organisation’s hierarchies, with employees and stakeholders of all ages, positions and nationalities working together in neutral spaces.
 We wanted to maintain these benefits in our design, keeping Inscape Rooms as accessible as possible.
 Rather than using AI or VR technology that would require specialist equipment, we have used lots of 3D animation, which can be viewed on any device.
 As a virtual technology, Inscape Rooms can be rolled out to thousands of participants, with everyone having an equal opportunity to experience it.